EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

 ## 3.7 Token request

+This step foresees the wallet attestation validation and trustworthiness of wallet instance and its provider.
+> Note: The validation of wallet is based on wallet unit attestation (rif RFC004 [https://github.com/EWC-consortium/eudi-wallet-rfcs/blob/main/ewc-rfc004-individual-wallet-attestation.md])

 ### 3.7.1 Authorisation code flow

 For PID credential issuance, the token request using the authorization code flow is structured as follows: